AdaCore/training_material/courses/rust_essentials/080_pattern_matching/04_destructuring_enums.rst

 Enums and Variants
 --------------------

-- Enums model values that can take one of several forms
+- Enums represent a value that is exactly one of several possibilities

-- Each variant represents a distinct case for pattern matching

-- Variants may carry associated data that patterns can destructure
+- Variant names *qualify* the pattern

+    - Identify which specific structure is being matched

+- Each variant can store different types and amounts of data

 .. code:: rust